apigeecs/apigee-perf-summary/README.md

 	    includeDisabled: false
 	});

+Note that remote sessions capture a percentage of traffic - it is not capable of nore intended to capture all traffic in a given run.
+Consider it as sampling as much as 90% or as low as 60% of traffic depending on the speed of your local machine, local network, and rate of traffic in your proxy.

-Output is transitioning to a tabular format, which is readable to humans
+Output is now available in a tabular format, which is readable to humans

     .-------------------------------------------------.
     |            Policy Statistics by Name            |